FACT CHECK: Can Trump Legally Keep Former Staff Quiet? Probably Not

 But Clark suggested that enforcing the NDAs might not be the administration's goal.
 "Clearly their purpose is to chill speech," he said in an email.
 "That they might do."

 Moss, the federal employment lawyer, agreed.
-"Even if the campaign loses this fight, this is about intimidation, this is about trying to put a warning shot out to anybody else who used to be part of the Trump inner circle and worked in the White House, 'don't you dare step out of line, you better keep your mouth shut.'"
+"Even if the campaign loses this fight, this is about intimidation.
+This is about trying to put a warning shot out to anybody else who used to be part of the Trump inner circle and worked in the White House — 'Don't you dare step out of line; you better keep your mouth shut.' "